tjseitz/FPES_metagenomics/README.md

 Make sure to specify which normalized files you are using at \*\.norm, in this case use Bracken mpa with read length "500"

+The scripts used in this next section are located in the [BNZ_metagenomics] (https://github.com/devindrown/BNZ_metagenomics.git) repo

-*remember to change the name from "merge_metaphlan.txt" to whatever data I am actually working with! ^^^*
+*remember to change the name from "merge_metaphlan.txt" to whatever data I am actually working with!*

 ```
 /mnt/storage/BNZ_metagenomics/scripts/merge_metaphlan_tables.py mpa/*.norm >  merge_metaphlan.txt